andreeagrijuc/WaveApp/README.md

-Skeleton of Register ang Login app using Angular and DotNet Core
+Skeleton of Register and Login app using Angular and DotNet Core